 The Easy Access Trail

-There are two picnic tables and a number of seats along the route.
+There are several picnic tables and a number of seats along the route.

 The Climbing Jack Trail